cqfn/reportwine/README.md

 ```

 **NOTE** that a sequence of text scalars when placed into
-- `docx` template will look just like a list of items separated by a new line: with no bullets nor numbers
+- DOCX template will look just like a list of items separated by a new line: with no bullets nor numbers
-- `pptx` template will inherit the style from the template: may become a bulleted or numbered list
+- PPTX template will inherit the style from the template: may become a bulleted or numbered list

 #### Tables